arogachev/arogachev.com/_pages/portfolio/projects/2014-2-job-in-fora-company.md

 screenshots: [home, vacancies, vacancy, career, resume_constructor]
 ---

-## Story
+## Background

-Before this project was developed there was a separate "Jobs" section on ["Fora"][Fora] company's main site  where users could view the list of actual jobs and respond to suitable one.
+Before appearance of this project there was a separate "Jobs" section on ["Fora"][Fora] company's main site where users could view the list of actual jobs and respond to suitable one.
 In turn HR department specialists had access to corresponding section of administrative site's part for viewing received responses.
 However over time this functionality became insufficient in both administrative and public parts of the site.
 Because jobs part was not coupled neither with